 Free and Paid Stock Photos

 However, not all photos or graphics on the internet are free to use and have serious repercussions for using them or altering them for your own use.
-This article has a lot of great info on image copyright infringement.
+This article has a lot of great info on image copyright infringement here.

 So make sure to read the faqs or any notes with the image that you want to use before you download in case there are any rules or restrictions with said image.

-Some stock photo websites have a monthly subscription payment plan that has exclusive and high-quality photos.
+There are other stock photo websites that have a monthly subscription payment plan that has exclusive and high-quality photos.
 This can attract more people to your blog and social media accounts as they are not overused and seen everywhere else like those that have free stock photos.
+I can even recognize some of them and where the photo likely came from now 🙂

 Here is a list of my favorite stock photo websites:

-Ivory Mix has feminine stock photos where some are free and others you can purchase from her shop, or you can access through an affordable membership.
-Has a Facebook group that you can join too.
+Kayla Butler of Ivory Mix has feminine stock photos where some are free and others you can purchase from her shop, or you can access through an affordable membership.
+She has a Facebook group that you can join too and she also listens to your feedback when she asks what kind of new photos her group members would like to see and use.

 Pixistock by Alicia has feminine stock photos where some are free each month or you can purchase from her shop or access through a paid membership.
-Has a Facebook group you can join too.
+She has a Facebook group you can join too.

 Styled Stock Society

-Has both membership and shop.
+It has both a membership and a shop.
 You can get some photos free each month or purchase from her shop, or pay for a membership.

 Has feminine stock photos, some are free, others you can purchase through the shop.

-You can also purchase bundles that include individual objects to create numerous combinations of mockup scenes for your own use.
-Type in scene creator in the search bar and you will find almost everything from kitchenware, interior decor, holiday-themed objects, and things like stationery items.
+On a website like Creative Market or Etsy, type in scene creator or mockup scene generator in the search bar and you will find almost everything from kitchenware, interior decor, holiday-themed objects, and things like stationery items.
+It’s better to purchase them in bundles though than buying each object separately.

 I will be continually adding more to this when I research and discover more tools and resources on the web to use for my own business and share here on my blog.

-Know of any other paid membership stock photo websites or have one yourself?
-Let me know in the comments, I may add them to this list 🙂
+If you have any questions or know of any other paid membership stock photo websites or even have one yourself, let me know in the comments 🙂